 Centre for Historical Archaeology

-Currently, staff of the School play major roles in the Society for Medieval Archaeology, the Society for Post-Medieval Archaeology, the Irish Post-Medieval Archaeology Group and the Association for Industrial Archaeology.
+Currently, staff of the School play major roles in the Society for Historical Archaeology, the Society for Medieval Archaeology, the Society for Post-Medieval Archaeology, the Institute for Archaeologists (CIfA), the Contemporary and Historical Archaeology in Theory group (CHAT), and the Association for Industrial Archaeology.